Updated as of Thursday July 30, 2:00PM ET

 Please note, many Washington state agency employees have been furloughed.
 WDFW employees will be furloughed once a month from August to November.
 Agency activities may be affected.

 Access Impacts: West Virginia day-use park and forest areas, including hiking and biking trails and fishing lakes remain open for public use.
 State parks opened Thursday, May 21 during Week 4 of West Virginia’s reopening plan.
 The limit for all purely social gatherings has been reduced to 25 individuals.
 The limitation does not apply to any activity, business, or entity that has been deemed essential, such as religious services, weddings, or group meetings, conferences, or other special events held for essential businesses and operations, as defined by Executive Order 9-20.
 Visitors are reminded to Leave No Trace by cleaning up their trash, waste and belongings before leaving a park or forest.
 For more information, click here.

 Access Impacts: Wisconsin state parks are open and admission fees are required.
 Due to some locations having extremely popular demand – there will be capacity limits.
 Please make sure to seek out current property information on the website before visiting.
 Read more here.

 · DNR boat launches are open at open state properties.

 · All anglers and recreational boaters should practice social distancing and keep travel to a minimum.

 · If individuals can lawfully access Wisconsin’s rivers and lakes, they are free to navigate upon them while engaging in outdoor recreation.

-Access Impacts: Wyoming state parks will reopen camping to residents on May 15.
-Wyoming state parks remain open, but visitor centers are closed.
-The Wyoming Game and Fish Department is encouraging social distancing and to avoid congregating with others in parking lots, public access areas and trailheads.
+Access Impacts: Wyoming state parks and visitor centers are open and camping is open to out-of-state visitors.
+The Wyoming Game and Fish Department encourages visitors to follow social distancing guidelines and to avoid congregating with others in parking lots, public access areas and trailheads.
 Read more here.